 - A removable free arm is a useful extra feature for sewing sleeves and other small accessories.

-- A set of presser feet and attachments and instruction manual are essential items.
+- A set of presser feet and attachments and an instruction manual are essential items.

 - Sew straight stitches used for seams on woven fabric